-This paper assesses recent patterns in intergenerational social mobility across OECD countries and examines the role that public policies can play in affecting such mobility.
+This paper assesses recent patterns of intergenerational social mobility across OECD countries and examines the role that public policies can play.